 - Contacting an experienced lawyer: Perhaps one of the most beneficial things you can do after an accident is to contact a qualified lawyer for legal help.

 Negligent Actions Known to Cause Car Accidents

 Common examples of negligent actions that may cause an accident include:

 - Failing to stop at a stop sign or red light

 - Driving under the influence of drugs or alcohol

 - Driving while distracted (eating, texting, adjusting the radio or GPS)

-If you believe your auto accident was caused by one of these negligent actions or something similar, contact our Charleston-based car accident lawyers for a free review of your claim.
+If you believe your auto accident was caused by one of these negligent actions or something similar, contact our Charleston Auto Accident Attorneys for a free review of your claim.

-Seek Legal Assistance From a Charleston Car Accident Lawyer Today
+Seek Legal Assistance From a Charleston Accident Attorney Today